bartongroup/RATS/README.md

 `results <- call_DTU(annot = my_identifiers_table, slo = my_sleuth_object,  name_A = "Condition-1", name_B = "Condition-2")`

-Mandatory parameters:

-* a dataframe matching unique transcript identifiers to gene identifiers
-* a sleuth object
-* the names of two conditions recorded in the sleuth object

-`rats` also accepts data input in **generic formats** independ of Sleuth.
-Please consult the tutorial vignette for syntax and formats specifications.
+RATs also accepts data input in **generic formats** independ of Sleuth.
+Please consult the vignettes for syntax details and format specifications.

 The output is a list containing (among other items) two tables that list the final results as well as the intermediate calculations and decisions.
-For details on the parameters, input and output, please refer to the tutorial vignette.
+Details on the output structure and visualisation options are provided in the vignettes.

 ***